Key Takeaways:

 Plenty of dogs move through their environment stress-free and happily tag along wherever their owners go.
 But shopping trips, big family gatherings, or crowded restaurants?
 That's usually where the fun ends.
 In these cases, it's better to leave your dog at home and let them rest.

 "Dogs will sort it out among themselves."
 This mindset has destroyed countless bonds between dogs and their owners.
 When your dog trusts you, they put their safety in your hands and expect you to protect them in dangerous situations.
-So if you notice that your dog would rather avoid a dog encounter, don't force it — keep your distance.
+So if you notice that your dog would rather avoid a dog encounter, don't force it, keep your distance.
 You should also be able to call your dog back reliably during any encounter.
 In both cases, you prevent escalation and give your dog the protection and security they need.

 "I'm the Boss"

 Sure, you largely control your dog's life.
 But you should always meet your dog at eye level, not look down on them.
-Think about it: an unpopular boss who barks orders at work — that's exactly how you come across to your dog with dominance rituals and punishments.
+Think about it: an unpopular boss who barks orders at work, that's exactly how you come across to your dog with dominance rituals and punishments.
 Give your dog the freedom to make decisions based on their needs, and they'll reward you with trust.

 "My Dog Totally Knows What I Mean"

 If this sentence follows an ignored command, then the exact opposite is true.
-Whatever you do, don't slip into stress or frustration — emotions won't improve the situation.
+Whatever you do, don't slip into stress or frustration, emotions won't improve the situation.
 Neither will repeating the command louder and louder.
 Instead, focus on clearer communication going forward, reward correct behavior, and calmly correct misbehavior.

 5 Tips for Concretely Building the Bond

-For a strong bond, your dog needs not just fixed structures in daily life but also clear rules.
+For a strong bond, your dog needs not just fixed structures in daily life and clear rules.
 You should always be predictable so your dog can orient themselves around you and feel safe at all times.
 Inconsistency is a deal-breaker here.
 The moment your dog notices you keep changing your mind, they'll stop taking you seriously.

 When you want to set boundaries for your dog, your body language and tone of voice need to match.
 Your dog won't take "no" seriously if you're slouched on the sofa looking distracted.
 In that situation, stand up straight in front of your dog and hold firm eye contact.
 And praise?
-It should always be genuine — never half-hearted.
+It should always be genuine, never half-hearted.

 Respect is the most important thing in the relationship between you and your dog.
 Always treat them with love and keep their needs in mind.
 Allow enough rest after training and avoid overstimulation.
 Violence, angry outbursts, and mood swings have absolutely no place in your relationship.
 Respect your dog's boundaries.
-Don't force interaction when your dog shows signs of discomfort — give them their personal space.
+Don't force interaction when your dog shows signs of discomfort, give them their personal space.

 Always pay attention to what your dog is communicating through their body language and respond to it.
 Through shared play and other activities, you'll learn to read your dog's behavior better and avoid misunderstandings.

-We humans love success — we build our confidence and relationships on it.
+We humans love success, we build our confidence and relationships on it.
 The same goes for your dog and your shared experiences.
 When off-leash walks become a success story, they stick in memory as positive, lasting moments.

 Most dogs bond with whoever in their environment gives them the most attention.
 In a multi-person household, that's usually the one who feeds the dog, plays with them, and takes them for walks.